-Before we get started in learning how to make this heavenly chocolate mousse cake – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes and tips I share!
+Before we get started in learning how to make this creamy, deliciously healthy mousse cake – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-The base for the mousse is easy, only 5-ingredients and all natural!
-The cacao powder and coconut cream give it that rich, chocolatey taste, while the bananas act as the natural sweetener 😋
+The base for the mousse requires only 5-ingredients, while the cacao powder and coconut cream give the mousse that rich, chocolatey taste, and the bananas act as a natural sweetener.

-For the crust base, cacao nibs and cacao powder are added for the double choc goodness, while dates and coconut sugar are used as natural sweeteners (dates also help to bind the mixture together).
-I love using coconut sugar as it’s a much healthier alternative to standard brown or white sugar, as it’s low GI, so it takes longer to be digested, absorbed and metabolised by the body, causing a lower and slower rise in your blood sugar levels (which is great as you don’t get those sugar spikes then crashes after eating these foods).
+I love using coconut sugar as a natural sweetener in recipes, as it’s a much healthier than standard brown or white sugar because of it’s low GI, meaning it takes longer to be digested, absorbed and metabolised by the body, causing a lower and slower rise in blood sugar levels.

 - 2 tbsp cacao nibs